kawansoft/aceql-http/README.md

 ## Windows Installation & Server Startup

 AceQL requires the installation of Java version 7, 8 or 9.
+(64-bit only).

 Because the software installs and runs a Windows Service, you must be logged as a Windows Administrator to install AceQL.